Test ID: HBAGP Hepatitis B Surface Antigen Prenatal, Serum

 Testing Algorithm

-If hepatitis B surface antigen (HBsAg) prenatal is reactive, then HBsAg confirmation will be performed at an additional charge.
+If the hepatitis B virus surface antigen (HBsAg) result is reactive with cutoff index value greater than 1.00, then HBsAg confirmation testing will be performed at an additional charge.

 Specimen Type

 This test is not intended for testing cadaver or grossly hemolyzed specimens.
-For testing such patients, order HBGCD / Hepatitis B Surface Antigen for Cadaveric or Hemolyzed Specimens, Serum, which is FDA-approved for testing on these sources.
+For testing such patients, order HBGCD / Hepatitis B Surface Antigen for Cadaveric or Hemolyzed Specimens, Serum, which is US Food and Drug Administration-approved for testing on these sources.

 Additional Testing Requirements

-Testing for acute hepatitis B virus (HBV) infection should also include HBIM / Hepatitis B Core Antibody, IgM, Serum, as during the acute HBV infection "window period", hepatitis B surface (HBs) antigen and HBs antibody may not be detected.
+Testing for acute hepatitis B virus (HBV) infection should also include HBIM / Hepatitis B Virus Core IgM Antibody, Serum, as during the acute HBV infection "window period," hepatitis B virus surface (HBs) antigen and HBs antibody may not be detected.

 Necessary Information